h3/prerender-spa-plugin/README.md

 ### Caveats

-- For obvious reasons, `prerender-spa-plugin` only works for SPAs that route using the HTML5 history API. `index.html#/hash/route` URLs will unfortunately not work.
+- For obvious reasons, `prerender-spa-plugin-next` only works for SPAs that route using the HTML5 history API. `index.html#/hash/route` URLs will unfortunately not work.
 - Whatever client-side rendering library you're using should be able to at least replace any server-rendered content or diff with it.
   - For **Vue.js 1** use [`replace: false`](http://vuejs.org/api/#replace) on root components.
   - For **Vue.js 2**  Ensure your root component has the same id as the prerendered element it's replacing.
 Otherwise you'll end up with duplicated content.